 Optimizely is committed to providing secure products and services.
 Part of this commitment is performing ongoing security assessments, such as vulnerability assessments, risk assessments, and third-party penetration tests, to determine the presences of threats and vulnerabilities within the products and services Optimizely offers.
-This article is intended to communicate what type of security assessments Optimizely is conducting, what type of security assessments you as a customer are allowed to conduct and describe how you can submit findings to Insite.
+This article is intended to communicate what type of security assessments Optimizely is conducting, what type of security assessments you as a customer are allowed to conduct and describe how you can submit findings to Optimizely.

 What Optimizely is Doing

 Optimizely conducts routine security assessments in order to identify vulnerabilities and risk within all of Optimizely's products and services.
-All findings are then evaluated through Insite's vulnerability management processes.
+All findings are then evaluated through Optimizely's vulnerability management processes.
 This evaluation is critical in order to determine real world risk, which has a direct impact on the prioritization that Optimizely assigns to the remediation strategy for a finding.
 Optimizely does not share any specifics of the security assessments that it conducts and will instead reference audits conducted by trusted third-parties to provide you with assurance that security assessments are taking place.

 On-premises customers are permitted to conduct any type security assessment on Optimizely products that are completely hosted within their own managed environment.
-SDK customers must ensure the scope of the security assessment does not include the SDK portion that is hosted by Insite.
+SDK customers must ensure the scope of the security assessment does not include the SDK portion that is hosted by Optimizely.

 If you identify a finding through a security assessment, you can communicate the finding to Optimizely via the Customer Support portal.
 Optimizely will then evaluate the finding through the vulnerability management processes and determine next steps.
 This could include the submission of a bug fix or product enhancement request, which Optimizely will prioritize based on the identified risk level.

 Security penetration tests should only be performed against the latest version of code.